Aliases for SNURF Gene

 GeneCards Summary for SNURF Gene

-SNURF (SNRPN Upstream Reading Frame) is a Protein Coding gene.
-Diseases associated with SNURF include albrights hereditary osteodystrophy and prader-willi syndrome.
-Among its related pathways are Coregulation of Androgen receptor activity and mRNA Splicing - Major Pathway.
+SNURF (SNRPN Upstream Open Reading Frame) is a Protein Coding gene.
+Diseases associated with SNURF include Prader-Willi Syndrome and Angelman Syndrome.
+Among its related pathways are Gastric Cancer Network 2 and Coregulation of Androgen receptor activity.
+An important paralog of this gene is ENSG00000214265.